Perttu219/spring-boot-docker-1/README.md

+how to run the fake integration test: clone this repo go to the project directory run the following command: mvn verify

 #Spring Boot and Docker

 Source code in this repo is fork from John Thompson's course for Docker and Spring Boot.